ZJULiHongxin/UIPro/README.md

 Android in the Zoo (AitZ)

+First download the raw data according to the instructions in ![https://github.com/google-research/google-research/blob/master/android_control/README.md][the AndroidControl Github Repo], and then unzip and place them in a folder like:

 First download the raw data according to the instructions in ![https://github.com/IMNearth/CoAT][the AitZ Github Repo], and then unzip and place them in a folder like: